pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 So far we have focused on tools like databases, search engines, and interpreters.
 The next step is to treat *other neural networks* as tools as well.
 Instead of building a single, monolithic model that tries to do everything, we can compose smaller experts behind symbolic interfaces.
 This mirrors the evolution of software from monoliths to microservices <d-cite key="Blueprint"></d-cite>.

-#### Wrapping Neural Networks in Symbolic Interfaces
+**Wrapping Neural Networks in Symbolic Interfaces**.
 Any system that accepts structured input and produces predictable output can be wrapped in an API definition.
 This lets a central planner treat highly specialized models as if they were ordinary Python functions <d-cite key="WhiteLLMFunctionCalling,shen2023hugginggpt,shen2024small"></d-cite>.
 Examples include:

   * **Perception.** Vision and audio models (CNNs, ViTs, speech recognizers) perform OCR, object detection, or transcription more efficiently than a general-purpose multimodal LLM <d-cite key="he2016deep,dosovitskiy2020image,radford2023robust"></d-cite>.
   * **Generative media.** Diffusion models act as the system's “imagination”, turning text prompts into high-fidelity images or videos <d-cite key="ramesh2021zero,rombach2022high"></d-cite>.